Best Things to do and See in Ubud, Bali Indonesia

-The Puri Saren Palace, or the Ubud Royal Palace, is perhaps that one landmark you should not miss if you want to get a good start to feeling Ubud.
+The Puri Saren Palace, or the Ubud Royal Palace, is perhaps one landmark you should not miss if you want to get a good start to feel Ubud.
 The palace, built in the 1800s, has stunning architecture, and the grounds are known to be well-kept.
 Come at sundown and catch the evening performances.

 Visit Blanco Renaissance Museum